hansonghu9301/hansonghu9301/README.md

 - 👋 Hi, I’m @hansonghu9301
-- 👀 I’m interested in visual processing and industrial automation
+- 👀 I’m interested in visual processing and industrial automation.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python & C++
 - 💞️ I’m looking to collaborate on Github
 - 📫 How to reach me ...